kz26/django-htmlpurifier/readme.md

 django-htmlpurifier is ready to use out-of-the-box, assuming that you are happy with the PHP HTML Purifier's [default settings](http://htmlpurifier.org/download#Installation).

 Otherwise, django-htmlpurifier currently supports the following settings, definable in settings.py:
 `HTMLPURIFIER_SCRIPT_PATH`: An absolute path to a custom PHP processing script (see below)

 ## Usage
 Using django-htmlpurifier is very simple.

 Import the htmlpurifier module:
-`from htmlpurifier.fields import *`
+`import htmlpurifier`

 Define a field that should be sanitized:
-`MyHtmlField = HTMLField()`
+`MyHtmlField = htmlpurifier.HTMLField()`
 or perhaps
-`MyHtmlField = HTMLField(widget=forms.TextArea)`
+`MyHtmlField = htmlpurifier.HTMLField(widget=forms.TextArea)`

 *NOTE: HTMLField() is a subclass of Django's CharField.*

+If for some reason you need a low-level function that simply purifies a string input, do:
+`htmlpurifier.purify(my_html_str)`

 ## Writing your own PHP processing script
 django-htmlpurifier ships with a very basic PHP script that provides an interface to